vineetha1996/Event-Expo/README.md

 ### Individual Events
 ![IndividualEvents](https://github.com/vineetha1996/event-expo/blob/master/screens/individualEvent.JPG)

-- User can see tha complete details of the event and book tickets.
+- User can see the complete details of the event, add the quantities he is willing and book tickets .

 ### Payment Page
 ![Payment](https://github.com/vineetha1996/event-expo/blob/master/screens/payment.JPG)

 - User can complete the payment using his card details.
-- After the finishing the payment user will be redirected to the order history page.
+- After the filling the details user will be redirected to the order history page.

 ### Reset Password Page:
 ![Reset Password](https://github.com/vineetha1996/event-expo/blob/master/screens/reset_pswd..JPG)

-- In this page user can reset his password by giving the email address and new password and then click on the update button.
+- In this page user can reset his password by giving the unique username and different password.

 ### Signup page:
 ![Signup page](https://github.com/vineetha1996/event-expo/blob/master/screens/signUp.JPG)

 - If the user is new to the app he should signup first by giving the details which have asked.

 ### Admin Login Screen:
 ![AdminLogin Screen](https://github.com/vineetha1996/event-expo/blob/master/screens/admin_login.png)

-- Admin should enter username and passwotd to login as a admin.
+- Admin should enter username and password to get login.
 - When we click on the Login button it navigates to the Admin Home page.

 ### Admin Home page: